amazingandyyy/draper-u/readme.md

 - slider
   1. Comapny Name
       - vision statement (eg. think different)
       - preferred -> mission statement / company tangline (eg. short term, how you achieve, we build smartphones for eveyday people)
   2. Hook
   3. Story: Hook 'em, Emotional Power
   4. Problem: pain point, big enough problem, two sentences for each
   5. Solution: two sentences for each, put it stupit, put it simple, what value people will get from what we do
   6. Product: go through the application, three steps
   7. Market: stats
       - total market, total addressable market, percentage of the market you will pentrate, market trends and analysis, show any market research if you have it
       - from all market, partion of the market, if we cover 15%, then we can achieve bla bla bla
   8. Traction: show the need, for the feature you want to build
   9. User Testimonials
   10. Competition
   11. Competitbe Advantage, dont put feature as advantage, put value as advantage
       - 1st to the marketk, brand&design ...
   12. Go-To-Market Strategy
       - cost of acquisition
   13. Adoption Strategy
   14. Revenue Model
       - B2B, B2C, B2G etc...
       - price point, pricing
       - how is the investor making thier money back: exit, acquisition, IPO
   15. 5 yrs projection
       - how long until you break even?
       - chart, graphs, etc.
       - they know is bullshits, but it shows them you are doing something
   16. Team
       - the most importantpage
       - spent the most time here
   17. ASK
   18. Financial

 ### Speacker: Blockchain for social justice

+- Developing a Use Case
+  - a biz that has blockchain, not a blockchain that has a biz
+  - Asset Mapping
+    - What are the probem?
+    - Who are the key players
+    - Waht "assets", are we tokenizing
+    - What are the relationships btw the players
+- Token Economics
+  - what is "currency"
+    - type of currency
+      - trading
+      - bartering
+      - predious metals
+      - symbolic materials items(ie. covery shells)
+      - fiat
+      - crypto
+    - types of capital
+  - what type for blockchains
+    - public
+    - private, example applications include db management, auditing
+    - federated, operate under the leadership of the group
+  - types of tokens economics
+    - security tokens
+    - utility tokens, use the token to do thing in the blockchain
+    - dual tokens economy, MakerDAO(maker as security, DAO as utility token)
+    - payment tokens, stable token
+  - toekn economics
+    - game theory + consensus model = token economics
+      - game: how you engage perticipants, that rules do participants follow, how rewards are distributed for actions
+        - players + rules(what I need to) + consequences(what if it goes bad) + payoff(what if it goes good)
+      - consensus: ensures that the next block is good
+    - what behaviros are you incentivizing
+    - what outcomes are you hoping to achieve
+    - who are your validators?(manual, automated)

+  - game theory
+  - incentive model
--
+  - consensus algor.

 ## Author